Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 Has Google Analytics been added to your site?

 Check with your webmaster to ensure they added Google Analytics tracking to your website.
-Otherwise you can’t do any of this.
+Otherwise, you can’t do any of this.
 If they haven’t – ask them to do it straight away, and leave this exercise for a couple of months until you have some results to analyse.

 Make sure you have been given full admin access to your Google Analytics account.
-I have been shocked many times by the number of website owners who have come to us for marketing/website help, who either don’t have access to their own Google Analytics account, or are just given Read Only access by their webmaster.
+I have been shocked many times by the number of website owners who have come to us for marketing/website help, who either don’t have access to their own Google Analytics account or are just given Read Only access by their webmaster.

 Full admin access gives you total control over your account, and the ability to add and remove users, add websites, link to other Google services and do a whole bunch of very useful things that you can’t do with lower access.

 It’s your site and your account, so you must control it.
-If you decided to move to a different web management company, and you don’t have full admin access to your account, you will need to start all over again with a new Google Account, and you will lose all that history.
+If you decide to move to a different web management company, and you don’t have full admin access to your account, you will need to start all over again with a new Google Account, and you will lose all that history.
 This has been the sad case for several of our clients.